 You will undertake your supervised practice (Plan of Training) with the support of your Co-ordinating Supervisor, Workplace Supervisor (if appropriate), the Educational Psychology (Scotland) Qualifications Board and a designated Qualifications Administrator.

-For details on how to find a Co-ordinating Supervisor, please, see the Candidate Handbook
+For details on how to find a Co-ordinating Supervisor please click here to access the Candidate Handbook.

 The first step is to read the Candidate Handbook and make sure that you fulfil the entry requirements of the qualification.